 Flash fabricating diamond-hard swords, power fists, cattle prods, batons, and flaming buzz saws.

-Inflicting sever head trauma with it, supposedly driving a spike of the generic compressed matter (omni-gel) into your opponent's head, and remotely causing extreme pain in your opponents nervous system as well as disabling their bodies.
+Inflicting severe head trauma with it, by supposedly driving a spike of the generic compressed matter (omni-gel) into your opponent's head, and remotely causing extreme pain in your opponents nervous system as well as disabling their bodies.

 Acting as Freeze Ray that fires a mass of super-cooled subatomic particles capable of snap-freezing targets instantly, causing them to fall on the ground and shatter.

 Firing large blades that stick to their target and explode after a few seconds.

 Causing enemy weapons to backfire and hurt them.

 Deploying small friendly drones that shoot rockets at the enemy and explode upon death.